meganrogge/template-string-converter/README.md

 ## Features

-Autocorrect from quotes to backticks
+Autocorrect from quotes to backticks within javascript and typescript files

 ## Extension Settings